t0fum4n/H3imD4ll/README.md

 *Note: This bot is designed for educational and informational purposes and is not intended for production use without proper security measures.*

+## Disclaimer
+- This is not meant to be a production application.
+- This is solely meant as a proof of concept and fun thing to play with.
+- This in no way is meant to adhere to any best practices for coding or development.
+- This is based solely on my interpretation on how tools like this can be used.
+- I used ChatGPT HEAVILY to assist with the code.
+I am not a professional developer and I make no claims to be.

 ## Screenshots

 Below are some examples of Heimdall Discord Bot in action: